 - Communication skills.
 ABA therapists must understand how to receive both verbal and nonverbal cues, such as body language.
 They must also be able to clearly and effectively communicate with students, teachers, parents, and colleagues.

 - Critical thinking skills.
 Critical thinking skills help ABA therapists to make informed decisions about treatment programs.
 For example, professionals who use ABA therapy must customize each session based on a learner’s skills, interests, and needs.
 ABA isn’t a one-size-fits-all methodology: Individualized programs are written to meet the needs of each client.

 - Empathy.
 Empathy is a critical skill that aspiring ABA therapists must develop.
 For ABA therapy to be successful, the person being treated needs to feel understood.

 How Regis College Prepares Students to Become Applied Behavior Analysts

-Regis College’s online Master of Science in Applied Behavior Analysis program enables students to gain expertise in the aforementioned ABA therapy examples and techniques.
+masters in behavior analysis online program enables students to gain expertise in the aforementioned ABA therapy examples and techniques.
 The combination of applied coursework and hands-on experience provides a foundation for prospective therapists looking to advance their careers in health services.